 If the Pediatrician you are looking into has a FAAP it means they are board certified and belong to the AAP.

 Make an appointment.

 The first time I met Dr. P was when Talie was born.
 He came highly recommended and

-he met my on paper check.
+he met mine on a paper check.
 I took her in for her 2 day follow up appointment.
-At that appointment I got a sense of who he was.
+At that appointment, I got a sense of who he was.
 I could see that he had similar values as me, was great with kids, and loved his job.
-He was super knowledgable and made me feel really comfortable with everything going on.
+He was super knowledgeable and made me feel really comfortable with everything going on.
 Talie was a little jaundice when we brought her home, so we had to do a followup jaundice test in the office.
 He personally called me the next day to let me know everything was fine!
 That was huge in my book!
 Making an appointment and meeting with the Doctor will allow you to see if it is a good fit and help answer a lot of your questions.

 Do your kids like the Pediatrician?

 Kids at times loathe going to the doctor… Let’s be honest.
 They think doctor and they instantly think they are getting a shot!
 How kids react to the doctor needs to play a role in your decision making.
 If they are excited to go and the doctor seems genuinely interested in their life it is a good sign.
 My Pediatrician tries to involve them throughout the appointment.
 When Chase had Staph Infection Dr. P showed him how he could take pics on his phone and how they could be uploaded to his digital file.
 He didn’t have to do this… but he did it because he loves his job and he loves kids.
 Find someone your kids like going to!